Jakejamesreid/Coronavirus_Dashboard/README.md

 ### Design Choices

 #### Fonts
-For the body font I chose a sans-serif font called Segoe UI as this font is very readible at small sizes.
+For the statistics font I chose a sans-serif font called Segoe UI as this font is very readible at small sizes.
 This is important when displaying lots of data.
+For the body font I chose a sans-serif font called Poppins as this is a good font for websites with easy readability at diferent sizes.
 For the Heading font I chose Helvetica as this font pairs well with Segoe UI

 #### Colours